apache/couchdb-pkg/snap/README.md

 ## Building a Private Snap

-If you want to build your own snap file from souce see the [BUILD][2] for instructions.
+If you want to build your own snap file from source see the [BUILD][2] for instructions.

 [1]: HOWTO.md
 [2]: BUILD.md